 - Javelina: Facts, Habits and Dangers

-Portions of this article were published previously on Anthem News.
+This article was first published in 2017.
+It was updated in 2018 to reflect recent news.
+Portions of the article were published previously on Anthem News.